zitianqin/Discord-Messenger-Bot/README.md

 - Advanced scheduling features, such as recurring reminders or event countdowns.
 - A web interface for easier scheduling and management of messages.
 - Additional bot commands for more complex interactions.
-- An admin interface so that server owners can view all scheduled messages made by anyone in the server.
+- An admin interface so server admins can view all scheduled messages that are to be sent in the server.

 ## Rights
 All rights reserved.
 No part of this software may be reproduced, distributed, or transmitted in any form or by any means, without the prior written permission of the author.